Patrick Space Force Base: Operational history

 On 17 May 1950, the base was renamed the "Long Range Proving Ground Base" but three months later was renamed "Patrick Air Force Base", in honor of Major General Mason Patrick.

-On 3 May 1951, the Long Range Proving Ground Division was assigned to the newly created Air Research and Development Command (ARDC).
-The following month the division was redesignated the Air Force Missile Test Center (AFMTC).
+On 3 May 1951, the Long Range Proving Ground Division was assigned to the newly created Air Research and Development Command.
+The following month the division was redesignated the Air Force Missile Test Center.

 Cost comparison studies in the early 1950s indicated the desirability of letting contractors operate the station.
 Pan American World Services signed the first range contract on 31 December 1953.
 The Air Force Missile Test Center began transferring property and equipment to Pan American World Services at the end of that year.
 Pan American operated under contract to the Air Force for the next 34 years (until early October 1988).
 In 1988, the old range contract was divided into the Range Technical Services (RTS) and the Launch Base Services (LBS) contracts.
 The RTS contract was awarded to Computer Sciences Raytheon (CSR) in June 1988, and the LBS contract was awarded to Pan American World Services (later known as Johnson Controls) in August 1988.

 Rocket and missile display in front of the Air Force Technical Applications Center, Patrick AFB, Florida, c.
 1970.
 These static displays have since been relocated to the Air Force Space and Missile Museum at Cape Canaveral SFS.

 The Eastern Range supported various missile, crewed, and uncrewed space programs in the 1960s, making it a regular focus of media attention.
 In the 1960s, a test range office at Patrick AFB with a missile backdrop was used to film scenes for the TV sitcom I Dream of Jeannie, which was set in nearby Cocoa Beach (no cast was present).
 But by the mid-1970s, the demise of the Apollo space program and the end of land-based ballistic missile development at nearby Cape Canaveral Air Force Station signaled a downturn in fortunes, and on 1 February 1977, the "Air Force Eastern Test Range" organization was inactivated and its functions transferred to Detachment 1 of the Space and Missile Test Center (SAMTEC) until the activation of the Eastern Space and Missile Center in 1979 on 1 October 1979.
 In 1990, ESMC was transferred from the inactivating Air Force Systems Command (AFSC) to the newly established Air Force Space Command (AFSPC).
 On 12 November 1991, ESMC was inactivated, and the 45th Space Wing (45 SW) assumed its remaining functions.